bdeckard92/dupUT/01-Class-Content/02-Advanced-CSS/01-Activities/03-Responsive-Design/README.md

-# 📐 Add Comments to Implementation of a Responsive Design
+📐 Add Comments to Implementation of a Responsive Design

-Work with a partner to add comments describing the functionality of the code found in [Unsolved/assets/css/style.css](./Unsolved/assets/css/style.css).
+Work with a partner to add comments that describe the functionality of the code found in [Unsolved/assets/css/style.css](./Unsolved/assets/css/style.css).

 ---